Robert Burns (artist)

 Robert Burns, HRSA, RSW (1869–1941) was a Scottish painter, limner and designer.
 He was an early exponent of the Art Nouveau style in Scotland and an outstanding decorative artist.

 Life

 Burns was born in Edinburgh in 1869.
 His father was Archibald Burns, a pioneer of photography originally from Hamilton.
-The family lived for a time at Rock House on the Calton Hill, in what had been the studio of David Octavius Hill.
+The family lived for a time at Rock House on the Calton Hill, in what had been the studio of Hill & Adamson.
 Robert was educated at the Royal High School and Dollar Academy.